rharper2/oldRobocode/README.md

 Finally how do we decide which cells to fill.
 Well every time a layer is created, each creature and parasite gets a call to  virtual void inLayerWithLocation(int layer,int x);

 That it can use to decide whether or not to set the isParticipating() flag to false etc. Examples of this is containted in spatialRobocodeCreatureDelta.
 Just now they are rather hard coded basic, I am sure I will play with this a bit more.

+The system here has a number of the robots taken from the roborumble competition referenced in the spaticalRobocodeCreatureDelta class - they will, of course, have to be in the robots directory, so the evolving robots can fight against them.
+Ill try and remember to include a tar of the robots in files here, they will have to be untarred into the robots directory.

 #Running the system